-$$f{Z|X}(z|x) \neq f{Z}(z)$$ then X is a confounder.
+$$f{Z|X}(z|x) \neq f_Z(z)$$ then X is a confounder.

-1.8: Confounding 47 1.8: Confounding

-Confounding: example

-Example: The effect of nutrition on health: revisited

-The relationship between low vitamin E diet and CVD incidence may be confounded by socio-economic status (SES); poorer individuals may have worse diets, and also may have higher risk of cardiovascular incidents via mechanisms other than those determined by diet:

-- ► smoking;

-- ▶ pollution;

-- ▶ access to preventive measures/health advice.
+1.8: Confounding 47 1.8: Confounding Confounding: example Example: The effect of nutrition on health: revisited The relationship between low vitamin E diet and CVD incidence may be confounded by socio-economic status (SES); poorer individuals may have worse diets, and also may have higher risk of cardiovascular incidents via mechanisms other than those determined by diet: - ► smoking; - ▶ pollution; - ▶ access to preventive measures/health advice.
+1.8: Confounding Confounding is a central challenge as it renders the obse Confounding is a central challenge as it renders the observed sample unsuitable for causal comparisons unless adjustments are made: - in the binary case, if confounding is present, the treated and untreated groups are not directly comparable; - ▶ the effect of confounder X on outcome is potentially different in the treated and untreated groups. - direct comparison of sample means does not yield valid insight into average treatment effects; Causal inference is fundamentally about comparing exposure subgroups on an equal footing, where there is no residual influence of the other predictors.
+This is possible in the randomized study as randomization breaks the association between Z and X. 1.8: Confounding 50 Confounding and collapsibility Note 6.

-1.8: Confounding

-40

-Confounding

-Confounding is a central challenge as it renders the observed sample unsuitable for causal comparisons unless adjustments are made:

-- in the binary case, if confounding is present, the treated and untreated groups are not directly comparable;

-- ▶ the effect of confounder X on outcome is potentially different in the treated and untreated groups.

-- direct comparison of sample means does not yield valid insight into average treatment effects;

-Causal inference is fundamentally about comparing exposure subgroups on an equal footing, where there is no residual influence of the other predictors.
-This is possible in the randomized study as randomization breaks the association between Z and X.

-1.8: Confounding 50

-Confounding and collapsibility

-Note 6.